meilisearch/documentation/guides/advanced_guides/authentication.md

   - `GET /indexes/:index_uid/search`
   - `GET /indexes/:index_uid/documents`
   - `GET /indexes/:index_uid/documents/:doc_id`
+  - `GET /health`
+- Without any key, you can always access `GET /health`

 When a master key is provided to MeiliSearch, both the private and the public keys are automatically generated. **You cannot create any additional keys**.